Bill Roberts, Director of Video Product Management, Adobe Systems & Adobe's Past, Present & Future

 Gareth Edwards, director of Monsters

-.
+Gareth Edwards, director of Monsters, is a great example.
+He started his career as a power user of After Effects for creating visual effects.
+One of his biggest accomplishments was digitally creating 250 visual effects shots of a vast army and sweeping historical vistas for the BBC's Attila the Hun.
 He said that he realized that he needed Production Premium to be able to finish this project within budget.
 He set up the timeline in Premiere Pro software, where he created a rough version of each shot for previsualization and then exported each clip into After Effects software, tracked it, and re-imported it into Premiere Pro.
 He managed all of the assets using Adobe Bridge software, and reviewed each shot in HD with Premiere Pro.
 He's a great example of a creative person who started out as an Adobe After Effects user who branched out into using all the tools in the Adobe Creative Suite as he got into independent production.
-Now he's been tapped by Paramount Pictures to direct Godzilla
+Now he's been tapped by Paramount Pictures to direct Godzilla.

 Gareth Edwards.
 Photo shot with Canon EOS 5D Mark II.